Young single parents

 Becoming a parent is exciting at any age.
 You will have lots of things to consider, including your finances.

-Here we set out some useful advice and information for young parents who are not living with their child’s other parent.
+We’ve set out some useful advice and information for young parents who are not living with their child’s other parent.

 First of all, let’s look at your finances.
-If you’re under 18, we have an easy to use tool that helps you find out what support you may be entitled to.
+If you’re under 18, we have an easy-to-use tool that helps you find out what support you may be entitled to.
 Young parents over 18 can use this benefits checker.

 If you’re still expecting your baby, we have advice for single parents to be.